shivangp76/sioyek/docs/commands/add_annot_to_highlight.md

 ```

 doc_body:
-Alows the user to select a highlight to add annotations to using the keyboard.
+Allows the user to select a highlight to add annotations to using the keyboard.
+A label is displayed next to each visible highlight, and the user can press the corresponding key to select the highlight.
+Then a text box will appear where the user can type the annotation.